Cray-HPE/docs-csm/operations/iuf/workflows/managed_rollout.md

 **`NOTE`** If LNet router or gateway nodes were upgraded in the [2.1 LNet router nodes and gateway nodes](#21-lnet-router-nodes-and-gateway-nodes) section, there is no need to upgrade them again in this section.
 Follow the instructions in this section to upgrade any remaining applications (UANs, etc.) that have not been upgraded yet.

-Since applications nodes are not managed by workload managers, the IUF `managed-nodes-rollout` stage cannot reboot them in a controlled manner via the `-mrs stage` argument.
+Since application nodes are not managed by workload managers, the IUF `managed-nodes-rollout` stage cannot reboot them in a controlled manner via the `-mrs stage` argument.
 The IUF `managed-nodes-rollout` stage can reboot application nodes using the `-mrs reboot` argument, but an immediate reboot of application nodes is likely to be disruptive to users and overall system health and is not recommended.
 Administrators should determine the best approach for rebooting application nodes outside of IUF that aligns with site preferences.